Time. Everyone has the same amount in a 24-hour period. Yes, even Beyonce + Oprah.

 Are you using your time wisely?
 As entrepreneurs, just because we can do everything…doesn’t mean we should.

-There’s no badge of honor for being the person that defines the business strategy, delivers the product or service, does customer service, markets your business, and takes out the garbage.
+There’s no badge of honor for being the person who defines the business strategy, delivers the product or service, does customer service, markets your business, and takes out the garbage.

 Doing everything is just not the most effective use of our time because the “to-do” list never, ever ends.
 (I think your friends and family would agree, too.)